 Data Quality for Data Engineers

 A 3am page at a payments company once traced back to one upstream CSV where the vendor flipped the sign on refund amounts.
 Net revenue on the exec dashboard flipped positive.
 Nobody caught it for two days.
 The fix was seven characters in a CAST expression.
 The cleanup was six weeks of reconciling billing statements with finance.
-That's data quality.
-It's not a dashboard widget, it's the thing that keeps you off the post-mortem.
-This guide covers the six dimensions, the tests that would've caught that CSV at 2:59am, and the stories you'll tell in the behavioral round when someone asks about a time you caught a bad load.
+That is data quality.
+It is not a dashboard widget, it is the thing that keeps your name off the post-mortem.

 3%